Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Conclusion

 \section{Conclusion}

 We have demonstrated by case studies how to implement three fundamental graph algorithms in \gp{} such that their imperative time complexities are matched, even if input graphs have an unbounded node degree or are possibly disconnected.
 Addressing the issues of unbounded degree and disconnectedness has been an open problem since the publication of the first paper on rooted graph transformation \cite{Bak-Plump12a}.
 Up to now, only certain graph reduction programs that destroy their input graphs could be constructed to run in linear time on graph classes that have an unbounded node degree or contain disconnected graphs \cite{campbell2022fast}.
+In Subsections~\ref{ss:first-enhancement} and \ref{ss:second-enhancement}, we show how the graph data structure generated by the new compiler enables linear runtimes on arbitrary GP\,2 host graphs.

-Our case studies include an implementation of the Bellman-Ford single-source shortest-paths algorithm that matches the $\mathrm{O}(nm)$ time complexity of imperative implementations.
-This is, to the best of our knowledge, the first time that a rule-based shortest-paths algorithm achieves the complexity of a corresponding algorithm in languages such as Java or C.
+Our case studies include an implementation of the Bellman-Ford single-source shortest-path algorithm that matches the $\mathrm{O}(nm)$ time complexity of imperative implementations.
+This is, to the best of our knowledge, the first time that a rule-based shortest-path algorithm achieves the complexity of a corresponding algorithm in an imperative programming language.

 Our approach involves both enhancing the graph data structure generated by the \gp{} compiler and developing a programming technique that leverages the new graph representation.
-Previously, the graph data structure in the C program generated by the compiler stored all host-graph nodes in a single linked list.
-Hence, if host graph nodes may have different marks, searches within this list required linear time, preventing constant-time rule matching.
-In contrast, the new data structure finds a node with a given mark or an edge with a given mark and orientation in constant time.
+Previously, the graph data structure in the C program generated by the compiler stored in each host-graph node two linked lists of incoming and outgoing edges.
+In contrast, the new two-dimensional array of linked lists of edges allows to find an edge with a given mark and orientation in constant time.
+Also, nodes are now stored in multiple linked lists, one for each mark.
+Thus, a node of a given mark can be found in constant time.

+Comparing our proofs of correctness and complexity in the case studies with corresponding proofs for imperative programs in standard textbooks such as \cite{Cormen-Leiserson-Rivest-Stein22a}, the latter may appear more concise.
+However, one should note that those proofs are at the pseudo-code level, whereas ours address all details at the level of concrete syntax, including the specifics of the compiler implementation.

 We speculate that many more graph algorithms can be implemented as \gp{} programs running under time bounds achievable with conventional programming languages.
 To make progress in developing such algorithms, we intend to implement a \gp{} library of advanced data structures, such as priority queues, Fibonacci heaps, or AVL trees, supporting programmers in constructing \gp{} versions of efficient imperative graph algorithms.